 Prepare to be Uncomfortable

 An acquaintance may ask about your former friend.
 During times of celebration, you’ll find awkward silence and empty space where there was once warm hugs and unforgettable laughter.
 If you were best friends, you might have to return borrowed books or shared clothing.
-You’ll have to delete that contact out of your phone at some point.
+You’ll have to delete that contact out of your phone and unfollow them on social media at some point.
 At the risk of sounding cliche, rip the bandaid off and just do it.
-The most of these encounters you have, the less uncomfortable you’ll be the next time it happens.
+The more of these encounters you have, the less uncomfortable you’ll be the next time it happens.
 Soon it will become your new normal.

 How Do You Move Forward after a Friendship Breakup?

-I trust the journey I’m on in life and believe better things, and more healthy friendships are in the cards for me.
+I trust the journey I’m on in life and believe better things and healthier friendships are in the cards for me.
 As you go on to develop new friendships, look for qualities that you like in a person and ones that you don’t.
 You shouldn’t keep repeating the same mistakes in friendships.
 When this attachment ended, two more developed in a somewhat unexpected way.
 I can honestly say these people entered my life at the appropriate times and have been such joys.